 Since this is only a precursor to the ritual, you’ll need to have a spell in mind.
 This post on casting a spell might be helpful.
 You can use it to formulate one of your own.

 Close the Circle

 When you are finished, thank your god or goddess for assisting you.
 Also, thank the corners for watching over you.
 Extinguish the candles or incense.
 And visualize the barrier dropping.
 At this time, you can also remove the physical items you used to create one.

 Have you ever called the corners before?
-If so, how did you go about it?
+Tell me how you go about casting a circle.
 If you haven’t tried it before, do you have any questions?